 Independent studies in restricted areas of food science and human nutrition: (1) special topics, (2) food chemistry, (3) food spoilage and fermentation, (4) food processing, (5) quality evaluation (6) food biochemistry, (7) human nutrition, (8) nutrition education.
-Prerequisite: Permission of department.
+Prerequisite: Permission of professor.
 Cr.
 Ar.

 FSN 401 Community Nutrition

 Examines human needs and delivery systems within community setting.
 Focus on designing, implementing, and evaluating nutrition education programs or intervention projects.
 Field experience.
 Prerequisites: FSN 301 and senior standing or permission.
 Lec 2, Lab 4.
 Cr.
 4. Spring.
 Dr. White.

 FSN 410 Human Nutrition and Metabolism

 Science of human nutrition is studied, stressing body metabolism as integrated with organ function for normal individuals, and requirements for energy and nutrients.
 Prerequisites: BIO 208 or BIO200, and a C-or better in BMB322.
 Cr.
 3. Fall.

 FSN 412 Medical Nutrition Therapy I